 Lucrezia previously designed and run the Business Clinics programme, aimed at addressing the challenges of new and growing businesses in the West of Scotland.
 Through this, Lucrezia has helped support the creation and growth of small businesses in fragile and challenging contexts.

-Lucrezia’s research has been published in Entrepreneurship Theory and Practice, International Business Review and other leading entrepreneurship and internationalisation journals.
-She is also the author of a series of research and evaluation reports for Scottish Enterprise, which have informed programmes designed to support international growth.
-Her research has been presented at a number of world leading entrepreneurship and international business conferences.
+Lucrezia’s research has been published in Entrepreneurship Theory and Practice, International Business Review and other leading entrepreneurship and internationalisation outlets.
+She is also the author of a series of research and evaluation reports for Scottish Enterprise, which have informed programmes designed to support international growth of firms.
+Her research has been presented at a number of leading entrepreneurship and international business conferences, including Babson College Entrepreneurship Research Conference and the world conference of the Academy of International Business.